-The Learning Toolbox (LTB) is a software platform that allows people from all walks of life to effortlessly build their own mobile learning apps and share them with others.
-The LTB is particularly well suited for informal learning and learning alongside work.
-There are however many other application areas beyond education and training where the LTB can make a difference, such as marketing, team collaboration, customer engagement, event organisation and many more.
+The Learning Toolbox (LTB) is a software platform that allows people to quickly and easily build their own mobile learning apps and share them with others.
+The LTB is particularly well suited for informal learning and learning at the workplace.
+There are however many areas other than education and training where the LTB can be a valuable tool, such as marketing, team collaboration, customer engagement, event organisation and many more.

 Some terminology first

-There are a few terms you should know before jumping into the deep end.
+There are a few key terms that you are going to encounter frequently in these help pages.
 The learning apps you create with the LTB platform are called stacks.
 A stack can contain one or several screens that are composed of interactive squares and rectangles that we call tiles.
 Tiles are basically mini-apps that can do specific tasks for the user or that give the user access to particular resources such as videos, images, or other apps.
-There are several different types of tiles in the Stack Editor that you can drag and drop into the screens and configure so they behave the way you want.
+There are several different types of tiles in the Stack Editor that you can drag and drop into the screens to gradually build functionality into your stack.

 The three key elements of the Learning Toolbox

-The LTB platform has three key elements: Stack Editor, Tilestore, and LTB App.
+The LTB platform has three key elements: the Stack Store, the Stack Editor, and the LTB App.

-- The Stack Editor, which helps you create learning apps in no time and without any programming skills.
-These apps can bundle many kinds of multimedia content and online resources from different places and make them available depending on context.
-Your stack also allows users to capture learning experiences and share them with colleagues and friends, adapt to the particular learning situation and context, and offer a variety of communication channels for both users and creators of the apps.
+- The Stack Editor, where you create learning apps (or stacks) in no time and without any programming skills.
+In a stack, you can bundle many different types of multimedia content and online resources from different places and make them available depending on context.
+Your stack also allows users to capture learning experiences and share them with their colleagues and friends.
+And a stack offers a variety of communication channels for you and your users.

-- The LTB App is what you are looking at now.
-It can host an endless range of learning apps that are created using the Stack Editor.
+- The LTB App is the container for your stack.
+The LTB App can host an endless range of learning apps (stacks) that you and others create with the Stack Editor.

 The LTB App directly connects to the Stack Store, where users can browse and preview already existing stacks and, if you give them authoring permissions, your users can also create and edit stacks using the Stack Editor.